vanzinvestor/svelte-redux-store/README.md

 // create useEffect (if you want) export const { useEffect } = createUseEffect(onMount);
 ```

+Remark: If you use rollup.js.
+Please see note in below

 ### Step 2 Create counter action type